Holy memristor

-Whiskey deposit-based memristors were fabricated in a clean room environment following the device structure shown schematically in Fig.~\ref{fig:1}(a).
-Here, the whiskey deposit is sandwiched in between Co and Ag electrodes with the deposit serving as an insulator layer.
+Whisky deposit-based memristors were fabricated in a clean room environment following the device structure shown schematically in Fig.~\ref{fig:1}(a).
+Here, the whisky deposit is sandwiched in between Co and Ag electrodes with the deposit serving as an insulator layer.

 A layer of cobalt (Co) with a thickness of 30~nm (the bottom electrode) was grown by an electron beam evaporator on the surface of an oxidized silicon (Si) substrate.
-Roughly 1~cm$^2$ areas on the Co surface were covered manually with Scotch whiskey (Glenlivet, UK) that dried under ambient conditions.
+Roughly 1~cm$^2$ areas on the Co surface were covered manually with Scotch whisky (Glenlivet, UK) that dried under ambient conditions.
 Finally, the top Ag electrodes (30~nm thickness) were generated on the deposit layer using a metal mask with openings of various shapes and sizes.
 A cell with a circular top electrode (with a radius of $710$~$\mu$m) that demonstrated reliable switching was selected for the measurements presented in this paper.
 Multiple memristors fabricated by this method demonstrated similar results to the memristor presented in this paper.

-Figure \ref{fig:1}(b) is a top SEM image of the whiskey deposit from a small drop showing uniform coverage inside of a circular area.
+Figure \ref{fig:1}(b) is a top SEM image of the whisky deposit from a small drop showing uniform coverage inside of a circular area.
 To obtain a side-view SEM image of the deposit (Fig.~\ref{fig:1}(c)), the sample was cleaved across the deposit region.
 Fig.~\ref{fig:1}(c) confirms the high uniformity of the deposited film, and indicates that its thickness is much smaller than one micrometer (likely about 100~nm or even less).